-2. Feed the Sika Deer of Nara Park
+2. Feed The Silk Deer Of Nara Park

 Deer are considered messengers of God in Buddhism and therefore, are allowed to roam freely around all areas of Nara.

-One question you may be asking yourself is ‘well how do all these deer eat in a city park?’
+One questions you may be asking yourself is how well do all these deer eat in a city park?